bitnami/containers/bitnami/postgresql/README.md

 * `POSTGRESQL_EXTRA_FLAGS`: Flags to be appended to the `postgres` startup command.
 No defaults

+#### Adjusting the default transaction isolation level

+The default transaction isolation level in postgresql is `read committed`, the global default transaction isolation level can be changed using the environment variable `POSTGRESQL_DEFAULT_TRANSACTION_ISOLATION`.

+Possible values are: `read uncommitted`, `read committed`, `repeatable read` or `serializable`.
+For more details consult the documentation for `default_transaction_isolation` in <https://www.postgresql.org/docs/current/runtime-config-client.html>

+*Note: Setting `default_transaction_isolation` via `POSTGRESQL_EXTRA_FLAGS` is currently only possible for transaction levels without white spaces in its name.*

 ### Initializing a new instance

 When the container is executed for the first time, it will execute the files with extensions `.sh`, `.sql` and `.sql.gz` located at `/docker-entrypoint-initdb.d`.